 However, both Huawei and Chinese representatives denied the reports and described accusation as ‘‘baseless’’.
 It is true that these reports are currently hard to verify.
 On the other hand, this episode demonstrates a thin line between engaging with the Taliban to improve situation in Afghanistan and indirectly legitimizing its oppressive regime.

-does this lead to: China’s role in Afghan peace negotiations?
+Where does this lead to: China’s role in Afghan peace negotiations?

 Chinese interest in a stable Afghanistan-Pakistan region has materialized in China-Afghanistan-Pakistan trilateral dialogue.
 In contrast with the US, China has maintained its insistence on Afghan-led, Afghan-owned negotiations and has engaged in efforts to bring both the Taliban and the Afghan government together.
 In addition, China has a leverage of a good relationship with Pakistan and thus an ability to push it to play an honest broker.